 #29: Natural Goatee with Downturned Natural Mustache

 A natural, downturned mustache works well with a goatee.
 This is a look that’s not overly “done,” but still looks like a definite style.
-This is perfect for the men who want to look good but doesn’t have time for intense daily grooming of his facial hair.
+This is perfect for men who want to look good but don’t have time for intense daily grooming of his facial hair.
 If you aren’t a fan of grown-up long beards, try stubble beards.

 #30: Structured, Groomed Goatee with Connected Mustache

 Pair your full, short goatee with a structured, trimmed mustache for this sculptured look.
 This style works well on men with very full facial hair.
 It may require regular trimming to maintain the shape, but it’s well worth it for this clean, classic look.